| |

 Why does my hamster eat her pups?

-If the female is too young to start breeding from, she may not be mature enough to cope with a litter of pups.
+If the female is too young to start breeding from she may not be mature enough to cope with a litter of pups.

-If the pup is born malformed, with an affliction in which some part of the body is misshaped or malformed i.e. missing limbs joined body parts.
+If the pup is born malformed with an affliction in which some part of the body is misshaped or malformed i.e. missing limbs joined body parts.
 Or the pup may be born dead in that case she will dispose of that pup’s carcase by eating it.

 Cleaning out the cage prior to the birth will inadvertently destroy the nest she has painstaking prepared for the pups.
 If the nest is touched, cleaned or destroyed in any way at all just before the birth, or immediately after the chances of her keeping and rearing the litter is very slim.
 The nest plays a very important part of her environment and is just as important as food and water.
-Because of her parental investment in the nesting site the nest is a place she associates with safety and security in which to raise her litter.
+Because of her parental investment, the nesting site is a place she associates with safety and security in which to raise her litter.
 The female is very protective of her nesting site.
-Cleaning the animals' cage will remove or add different scents causing her to stress and feel threatened.
+Cleaning the cage will remove or add different scents causing her to stress and feel threatened.

 If the pup is a runt: A runt is an undersized animal, the smallest and the weakest of the litter.
-Cannibalism is also a way of rooting out weak offsprings that take too long to mature with very little chance of survival, and requiring too much parental care.
+Cannibalism is also a way of rooting out weak offspring's that take too long to mature with very little chance of survival and requiring too much parental care.

 Having a predator in the vicinity a cat, a dog, or a pet bird flying around will make her fearful for the safety of her litter.